k4gdw/K4GDW.Url.Shortener/README.md

 * 5.x -	Create a Windows 8 Store version that will run on Windows RT, Windows Phone 7.x/8, and Windows 8 Pro and be installed from the app store.

 * 4.2.x - Change where the xml configuration file is stored so that it gets along with Windows security not liking to have editable files under Program Files.
 This will be especially important once I create an installer for the app and create a Windows Store version.
+I also plan to include a WiX installer.

 ##Change History:
-* 4.1.1 - I found a bug where the Is.Gd service didn't work unless the url was urlencoded.
+* 4.1.1 * - I found a bug where the Is.Gd service didn't work unless the url was urlencoded.
 Modified the is.gd library to make sure the url was properly encoded.

 * 4.1.0 - The app will remember the last shortening service used, which is stored in an xml file, which is, in turn, stored in the same directory as the application executable.